Moseslwanda2018/road-accident-data-modeling-powerbi/README.md

 -	DAX-based metrics for dynamic calculations like total collisions, injuries, deaths, and death rate

 ## Y-Axis Choice
-Collision and injury counts are displayed on a primary Y-Axis starting at zero to preserve magnitude, while death rate (%) is plotted on a secondary axis with a focused range to make meaningful risk differences visible without distorting comparisons.”
+Collision, injury and death counts are displayed on a primary Y-Axis starting at zero to preserve magnitude, while death rate (%) is plotted on a secondary axis with a focused range to make meaningful risk differences visible without distorting comparisons.”

 ## Key Insights
 -	Counties with similar collision volumes can experience very different fatality outcomes